edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-01-29-freelance-contractor-training.md

 And contract workers appreciate that—they're a workforce dedicated to always improving and widening their skillsets.
 Approximately 70% of full-time freelancers [participated in skills training](https://www.fastcompany.com/90260886/should-you-include-freelancers-in-your-talent-development-program) in the same six-month period as just 49% of non-freelance workers.

-{% asset 'blog/2020-01-29-freelance-contractor-training02.jpg'
-   alt='70% of freelancers participate in skills training.' magick:resize='670' %}
+{% picture blog blog/2020-01-29-freelance-contractor-training02.jpg --alt 70% of freelancers participate in skills training. %}

 ### 2. Start with simple onboarding